Professor David Friedman

 One way of remembering ideas is by the stories that go with them--from the Bionic Burglar Alarm to the Rational Voodoo Killer.
 Here is a list of story titles that you may find useful.
 We will cover all of them by the end of the semester

-My Price Theory textbook is webbed; you may find parts of it useful for explaining economic concepts in more detail than the lecture and the lecture notes.
+My Price Theory textbook is webbed; you may find parts of it useful for explaining economic concepts in more detail.
 They include:

 Chapter 1 and Chapter 2, which present a general introduction to economics.